 Figure 4 – "Application aware" TCP-proxy with TLS to non-TLS interworking

-The indication of the TCP-proxy mode is defined by [ITU-T H.248.84], but the procedures to control a SEP in the TCP proxy modes may be most likely revised and extended (see [ITU-T H.248.TCP]).
+The indication of the TCP-proxy mode is defined by [ITU-T H.248.84], the procedures to control a SEP in the TCP proxy modes are extended (by [ITU-T H.248.TCP]).

 R-6.2/4: The MGC shall have the capability to control the setup of the TCP-connection.